NREL/OpenStudio-ERI/docs/source/workflow_outputs.rst

    ===================================  =====
    Fuel Consumptions                    Energy use for each fuel type (in kBtu for fossil fuels and kWh for electricity).
    End Use Consumptions                 Energy use for each end use type (in kBtu for fossil fuels and kWh for electricity).
+   Emissions                            Emissions (e.g., CO2, NOx, SO2), both total and disaggregated by fuel type.
    Hot Water Uses                       Water use for each end use type (in gallons).
    Total Loads                          Heating, cooling, and hot water loads (in kBtu) for the building.
    Component Loads                      Heating and cooling loads (in kBtu) disaggregated by component (e.g., Walls, Windows, Infiltration, Ducts, etc.).